-The goal of the America’s Future initiative is to educate AASCU students about our looming national debt and deficits, while exploring ways in which they can interact with policy makers to end this era of financial irresponsibility.
-Faculty members assist students in exploring this complex issue as well as developing potential solutions and ways of addressing the risks posed by both national debt and deficit.
+The America's Future initiative, a partnership with Public Agenda, was active between 2008 and 2011.
+The goal of the America’s Future initiative was to educate AASCU students about our looming national debt and deficits, while exploring ways in which they could interact with policy makers to end than era of financial irresponsibility.
+Faculty members assisted students in exploring this complex issue as well as developing potential solutions and ways of addressing the risks posed by both national debt and deficit.

 Both curricular and co-curricular programs were created by the eight America’s Future campuses, including personal debt awareness events, art competitions, essay contests, and the use of Public Agenda’s